by Myrthe Wieler

 The human body is an amazing thing.
 The air we breathe is polluted, the water we drink is sometimes unclean or ’cleaned’ too much and the food we eat is processed.
-A healthy body is capable of self healing and we have several organs that contribute to a clean and happy body.
+But a healthy body is capable of self- healing and we have several organs that contribute to a clean and happy body.

 The 5 main organs of elimination